tencent cloud

 It provides an open-source distributed SQL query engine for quick query and analysis of massive amounts of data.
 It is suitable for interactive analytical queries.

-Core node: It is a compute and storage node.
-All your data in HDFS is stored in core nodes.
+Core node: Core nodes are compute nodes and storage nodes.
+If the HDFS service is deployed, all the data in HDFS are stored in core nodes.
 Therefore, core nodes cannot be scaled in once scaled out to ensure data security.
 Processes such as DataNode and NodeManager are deployed here.
 The number of core nodes is ≥ 2 in non-HA mode and ≥ 3 in HA mode.

 Task node: It is a node for computing only and does not store any data.
 The computed data comes from a core node or COS.
 Therefore, task nodes are often elastic nodes and can be scaled in or out as needed.
 Processes such as NodeManager and PrestoWork are deployed here.
 The number of task nodes can be changed at any time to scale the cluster, with a minimum value of 0.